MichaelPNair/cosplayplanner/README.md

 When adding a cosplay, you will be asked to include the name, the source material and a URL of an image.

 You can also edit a cosplay and delete a cosplay.
-If you delete a cosplay, any tasks within the cosplay will also be deleted.
+If you delete a cosplay, any tasks and progress pictures within the cosplay will also be deleted.

 You can add tasks to a cosplay and will be asked to fill in the task type, name, cost, time, completion status and a description.